wyolum/TouchSelfie/README.md

 ### Hardware buttons support
 - Added GPIO hardware interface for three buttons (with connections in hardware/ directory).
 Each button triggers a different effect.
 Software buttons are added if GPIO is not available

+### Print selfies immediately
+- A new 'print' button allows you to print selfies on a preconfigured printer (courtesy [Pikokosan](https://github.com/Pikokosan))

 ### New effects
 - Added "Animation" effect that produces animated gifs (needs imagemagick)